 I have been practicing massage in the last 17 years, and find it an invaluable tool in physiotherapy.
-Blending it with manual therapy and various other concepts in a treatment of musculoskeletal issues can maximize therapeutic effect, and lead to better patient outcomes.
-Many people can benefit from massage, but it is important to use it wisely and appropriately.
+Blending it with manual therapy and various other concepts in a treatment of musculoskeletal issues can maximize therapeutic effect.
+More importantly, it leads to better patient outcomes.
+Many people can benefit from massage.
+However, it is important to use it wisely and appropriately.

 This quick article aims to shed more light as to what therapeutic massage is, and why it can be beneficial to you.
 I will also explain the difference between the main types of massage, and if it is good for everybody.
 Finally, you will learn what a therapy session looks like.